yauritux/temporal-batch-poc/README.md

   `User` type and CSV chunking helpers (used by activities).

 - `dummy-data/users.csv`
-  Sample users to drive the batch workflow.
+  Sample users to drive the batch workflow (1000 rows generated via Mockaroo).

 ---